letsencrypt/mariadb-sequential-partition-manager-py/README.md

 This tool partitions and manages MariaDB tables by sequential IDs.

-Note that reorganizing partitions is not a fast operation on ext4 filesystems; it is fast on xfs and zfs, but only when the partition being edited contains no rows.
+This is primarily a mechanism for dropping large numbers of rows of data without using `DELETE` statements.

 Adding partitions in the first place with InnoDB requires a full table copy.
+Otherwise, the `REORGANIZE PARTITION` command is fast only if operating on a partition that is empty, e.g., has no rows.

 Similar tools:
 * https://github.com/davidburger/gomypartition, intended for tables with date-based partitions